How to Keep Your Content Calendar on Track

 Problem 3: Keeping the process too insular

-When we’re in the thick of a project, it’s easy to loose sight of the larger picture.
+When we’re in the thick of a project, it’s easy to lose sight of the larger picture.
 Don’t be afraid to source ideas or run content by people outside of the marketing department.
 Talk to the sales team about common questions they’re getting about a new product.
 Ask customer service about any recent complaints or problems.
 Revisit your buyer personas.

 Content must be helpful to your target audience.
 Using content to continually sell people on a product feature no one likes or hype what a great company you are might make the CEO happy, but it won’t get you more leads.